peterhinch/micropython-micropower/README.md

 An editable version is provided in the file epd_vddonly.fzz - this requires the free (as in beer) software from [Fritzing](http://fritzing.org/home/) where PCB's can be ordered.
 The Fritzing software can produce extended Gerber files for those wishing to producure boards from other suppliers.

+I have an alternative version which replaces the FRAM with a power switched MicroSD card socket and provides a connector for an FTDI serial cable on UART4.
+I can provide details on request.

 ## Driver micropower.py

-This is generalised to provide for the single-ended or double-ended hardware.
+This is generalised to provide for hardware using a one or two pins to control power and pullups.
 If two pins are specified it assumes that the active high pin controls the pullups and the active low pin controls power as per the above schematic.
 If a single pin is specified it is taken to control both.

 The driver supports a single class ``PowerController``

 ### Methods

 ``PowerController()`` The constructor has two arguments being strings represnting Pyboard pins.
-If either is ``None`` a double ended controller is assumed.
+If either is ``None`` it is assumed to control power and pullups.
 Arguments:
  1. ``pin_active_high`` Driven high in response to ``power_up()``.
-In single ended mode, powers I2C pullups.
+If both pins are defined powers I2C pullups.
  2. ``pin_active_low`` Driven low in response to ``power_up()``.
-In single ended mode powers peripherals.
+If both pins are defined powers peripherals.

 ``power_up()`` No arguments.
 Powers up the peripherals, waits for power to settle before returning.
 ``power_down()`` No arguments.
 Powers down the peripherals.
 Waits for power to decay before powering down the I2C pullups and de-initialising the buses (the I2C driver seems to require this).

+### Property

+``single_ended`` Boolean: True if the PowerController has separate control of power and pullups.

 The driver provides optional support for use as a context manager thus: